Northampton: Local government

-The town existed as an ancient borough in the medieval period before being one of the 178 boroughs to be reformed under the Municipal Corporations Act in 1835, with a democratically elected council replacing the corporation before it.
+The town existed as an ancient borough in the medieval period, before being one of the 178 boroughs to be reformed under the Municipal Corporations Act in 1835, with a democratically elected council replacing the corporation before it.
 Town government alternated between the Liberals and Conservatives, and the town achieved independence from Northamptonshire in 1888 when it became a county borough.
-It had 6 electoral wards from 1898, 9 wards from 1900 and 12 wards from 1911.
+It had six electoral wards from 1898, nine wards from 1900 and 12 wards from 1911.
+From 1931 until it was abolished in 1974, the county borough contained only the parish of Northampton.

+On 1 April 1974, the county borough and parish were abolished and the area became part of the new Northampton district in the non-metropolitan county of Northamptonshire.

+The new Northampton district was formed from: